 The Council will also be responsible for agreeing to the Heads of Terms and for the local sign off of the business cases.
 Throughout the Town Deal process, the Council will work with the Town Fund Partners to ensure the projects go on to deliver against the outputs and outcomes.Permalink

 What is the Town Investment Plan?

-The Town Fund asks the Board to work with the community and partners to develop a vision for the future of Margate.
-The Town Investment Plan is the roadmap for how the vision will be achieved and what impact it will have.
+The Towns Fund asks the Board to work with the community and partners to develop a vision for the future of Margate.
+The Town Investment Plan is the roadmap for how this vision will be achieved and what impact it will have.
 It:

 - Sets out investment priorities that could drive economic growth, supported by clear evidence, building on the strengths and assets of the town